 The regulations state that the consent shall be in language understandable to the subject.
 This goes beyond having the consent document just in the language understandable to subject (English, Spanish, etc.).
 To enhance understandability and readability, the consent should be written in active voice, and avoid grammatical and typographical errors.
 It is primarily recommended, in order to maintain consent language simple (layman terms), the consent should not be written beyond a 9th grade reading level (Flesch-Kincaid Grade level).
 However, the investigator should consider the subject population (target audience) when writing the consent.
 For example, an investigator interviewing doctors might include in the consent technical (medical) terminology instead of using the equivalent simplified version.

 Nonetheless, it is important for the consent document to be clear and have a concise explanation of the various elements of the research study.
 In addition, the language should not contain any element of coercion nor appear to waive subject’s legal rights, or release the investigator, sponsor or institution from liability for negligence (no exculpatory language).

 The structure of the consent document entails the following:

-(1) Heading and Title of the Study: Office of Research Compliance (OReC) recommends the heading of the document to be “INFORMED CONSENT TO PARTICIPATE IN A RESEARCH PROJECT”
+(1) Heading and Title of the Study: The IRB recommends the heading of the document to be “INFORMED CONSENT TO PARTICIPATE IN A RESEARCH PROJECT”

 (2) Identification of Investigators: Starting with the PI, the names and titles of all the investigators should be included.
 In addition, name the institution affiliated with each investigator(s).